Business owners thought they would never reopen after Maine's deadliest shooting. Then support grew

 Lebel's phone lit up.
 She read as far as “mass shooting.”

-"I just stood up, and I said, 'Joe's dead,'" Lebel said.
-"Because I always knew how Joe was."
+“I just stood up, and I said, ‘Joe’s dead,’” Lebel says.
+“Because I always knew how Joe was.”

 According to witnesses, Walker tried to stop the shooter but was killed.